IBM-DBA/bai-ai-samples/README.md

 A sample notebook that explains how to use the process execution data of Business Automation Insights to create charts

+### Analyzing automated loan approvals

+Few notebooks to perform descriptive analytics on automated decisions.
+The notebooks show how to read decisions precedently written on a data lake though IBM Business Automation Insights.

+### Analyzing the rule coverage in automated loan approvals

+A sample notebook that show how to get insights about your decisions have been automated in a loan approval ddecision making.
+What are the rules always executed in your decisions?
+Never executed?

 # License
 The notebook found in this project are licensed under the [Apache License 2.0](LICENSE).